cepharum/forms-processor/docs/definition/fields/common-attributes.md

 ### classes

 This attribute is commonly useful to have additional class names applied to the field's representation in HTML so rules in CSS may address them e.g. for individual styling.

+### initial

+This attribute provides value of field to be used initially when loading form.
+It might be computable term which is kept updating actual value of field until the field has been changed by user input explicitly.